-The Canada Marketplace Booth at the Epcot International Food & Wine Festival celebrates its 20th anniversary!
-This post covers the Canada booth’s menu, along with my thoughts on this (what I think is) overrated booth.
+Canada is a booth at the Epcot International Food & Wine Festival serving favorites from Le Cellier restaurant in the same pavilion.
+This post reviews the Canada booth’s menu, along with my thoughts on this (what I think is) overrated booth.

 Canada’s booth is typically popular and a favorite among fans.
 Personally, I find this perplexing.
 There’s no denying that the cheddar cheese soup is delicious, but when it’s still in the upper-80s and humid, that’s about the last thing I want.
 (I can see why it’s popular in November, though.)
 Then there’s the Le Cellier filet mignon, which is popular because it’s filet mignon and an objectively good use of a snack credit on the Disney Dining Plan, but subjectively, I’ve found it incredibly lacking.

 For me, the sad part is that there are no shortage of excellent snack-sized options that could be offered here.
 It would be the perfect opportunity to test the waters with a return of BeaverTails, try some different styles of poutine, or even a maple syrup and bacon cupcake.
 I know, I know, I’m in the minority–but I’m ready for this overrated booth to receive a menu overhaul…

 One of the highlights of the Epcot International Food & Wine Festival the Canada booth is a popular choice for first-timers and repeat guests alike.
 This menu features food photos, thoughts on value for money, best use of Disney Dining Plan snack credits, and more!